angelmaldonado06/AI-YouTube-Assistant/README.md

 # AI YouTube Research Assistant using RAG

-AI-powered application that summarizes YouTube videos and answers questions about their content using Retrieval-Augmented Generation (RAG).
+A RAG-powered app that watches YouTube videos for you — ask it questions and it answers from the actual transcript instead of guessing.

 ## Overview